“Just take the same core. We’ll do something different in the meta layer.”

 Nowadays, this approach seems more common than ever.

 Developers copy some kind of core gameplay that works, because, well, it works.
 Then, they add a bit of their own magic to the mix.

 In this article, I will explain how meta layers affect game monetization.
 You will learn all about meta layer monetization and how it works.
-Plus, we analyze how top games get the most of it.
+Plus, we analyze how top games get the most out of it.

 Let’s dive right into it.

 Meta layers, meta features, and meta-game.
 All of these terms describe the same thing – a big mobile gaming trend.